Keyboard Offsite Rig for stage and studio sessions

 I've always been a systems guy and have built a few MIDI keyboard stage rigs over the years.
 With the different genres I have played, the required elements varied.
 As the years progressed with stage and studio work, I abstracted the elements needed for a stage system for whatever genre I was playing (and I've played many).
 There are elements common to all the genres while others required more gear.

-The 70s/80s rock band placed a heavy demand on keyboards so this was an opportunity to build the last stage rig I would need.
-Since this was the genre that would maximize the gear I would need, I took the modular approach to building the stage rig.
+The 70s/80s rock band placed a heavy demand on keyboards so this was an opportunity to build the last stage rig I would need (famous last words!).
+Since this was the genre that would maximize the gear I would need, I chose the modular approach to building the stage rig.
 Besides the sound sources, I planned effects into the system.
-With a modular system, I only take what I need for the genre.
+With a modular system, I only take what I need for the genre, IE 80s vs blues rock.

 So after many years of leading a double identity as studio rat and gigging musician, I decided to design a keyboard offsite rig with the following attributes:

-I bought my MIDIBoard brand new back in 1989 and had gigged it often back then.
+I bought my Kurzweil MIDIBoard brand new back in 1989 and at the time had gigged it often.
 It is very reliable and very powerful.
 The MIDI features are well thought out and it is an essential element in any MIDI system for automating sound configurations.
-Thirty years later my MIDIBoard is firmly rooted in my studio and is currently in the basement with no ground level access.
-When I last gigged with the MB it was a big hassle because of repetitive teardown and setup between studio and stage, especially up and down stairs from the basement.
+As my studio grew, my MIDIBoard became firmly rooted in my studio.
+When I last gigged with the MB it was a big hassle because of repetitive teardown and setup between studio and stage, especially at my former dwelling where the studio used to be down a flight of stairs in the basement with no ground level access!

 As the demands of the music grow, with a modular approach adding components is easy.
-Here I have to be careful to avoid two things: excess weight and excess cabling.
+Here I had to be careful to avoid two things: excess weight and excess cabling.
 My desire was to use rack mounted devices wherever possible and minimize external devices.
 Rack mounted devices reduce the setup/teardown time as most of the cabling can be prewired.
 I learned long ago that large racks can get heavy fast.
 I have to load in/out by myself.
-Yes wheels can ease the job, but they won’t help if there are stairs and lacking a trailer I had to lift the racks into the back of my pickup truck.
+Wheels on the racks ease the job, especially since I had upgraded my cartage.

 Now to find a MIDI master controller.
 After reviewing the crop of new MIDI controllers on the market, I found nothing that came even close to the power and feel of the MIDIBoard.
 There are 88 note digital pianos that can transmit MIDI, but they are not a MIDI controller that can automate sound configurations nor can they transmit MIDI on multiple channels.
 Frankly I was spoiled by the power, flexibility, and feel of my MIDIBoard so I opted for a 2nd "road" MIDIBoard and found one in short order on the 'bay.
 There were other benefits to this decision: